arc-eng/cli/README.md

 # PR Pilot Command-Line Interface

-[PR Pilot](https://docs.pr-pilot.ai) assists you in your daily workflow and works with the dev tools you trust and love - exactly when and where you want it.
+[PR Pilot](https://docs.pr-pilot.ai) assist you in your daily workflow and works with the dev tools you trust and love - exactly when and where you want it.

 ```bash
 pilot edit main.py "Add docstrings to all functions and classes"